Are You Taking Full Advantage of Your Veterans Benefits?

 Persons may appear to meet the eligibility guidelines for both CHAMPVA for Life and TRICARE for Life, but this is not the case.
-Being eligible for TRICARE, automatically makes the person ineligible for CHAMPVA.
+Being eligible for TRICARE automatically makes the person ineligible for CHAMPVA.

 Age – The spouses of veterans must be at least 65 years old to be eligible for CHAMPVA for Life.
-Seniors that turned 65 before June 5, 2001, require only Medicare Part A. One exception is seniors that turned 65 before June 5, 2001, and already had Medicare Part A & B. If this is the case, they must continue to keep both.
-Those who turn 65 on or after that date are also required to have both Medicare A & B. (Medicare Part A is Medicare’s hospital insurance and Medicare Part B is Medicare’s medical insurance).
+Seniors who turned 65 before June 5, 2001, require only Medicare Part A. One exception is seniors that turned 65 before June 5, 2001, and already had Medicare Part A & B. If this is the case, they must continue to keep both.
+Those who turn 65 on or after that date are also required to have both Medicare A & B. (Medicare Part A is Medicare’s hospital insurance and Medicare Part B is Medicare’s medical insurance.)